return-STEM/programming-guides/guide/intropy/lists.md

 Multidimensional lists can be used to model many real-world things.
 Tables and graphs are all 2-dimensional data that can be modeled with multidimensional lists

-You can also make 3, 4, and 5 dimensional lists (and so on) Put list inside of lists inside of lists until you haveachieved the number of desired dimensions
+You can also make 3, 4, and 5 dimensional lists (and so on) Put list inside of lists inside of lists until you have achieved the number of desired dimensions.

 ## Example

-You can represent a seating chart through a multidimensional list:
+We can use 2D lists to represent more complex situations, a seating chart through a multidimensional list:

 ```python
 seating_chart = [